stewcop23/LinAlgExtras/README.md

 Organised by Section as arranged in the lecture notes.

-If you want more in a particular topic, or have resources to share, post in the issues tab or send me an email at [my email](mailto:22lxj1@queensu.ca)
+If you want more in a particular topic, or have resources to share, post in the discussion tab or if you're really desperate, send me an email at [my email](mailto:22lxj1@queensu.ca)

 **This is not a replacemnt of attending lectures!!** There is material that is covered in class that is so weird and niche that I wont be able to find resources for it.